 The proposal increase penalties to entities penalized for specified spill violations would increase the economic impact to these entities.
 The maximum penalty for negligent or intentional discharge of hazardous materials into waters of the state and the maximum penalty for negligent or intentional failure to clean up spills of oil or hazardous materials spilled into waters of the state would increase from $10,000 to $100,000.
 The maximum penalty for negligent or intentional discharge of oil into waters of the state would increase from $20,000 to $100,000.
 No penalties for these types of violations were assessed penalties during 2011 or 2012.

-There would be payment of a $7.50 base fee for onsite septic system program public records requests.
+There would be payment of a $7.50 base fee for each onsite septic system program public records request.
 This fee is the minimum amount that would be paid for each public records request.
 The total amount could exceed $7.50 if substantial support staff time is needed to fulfill the request or if there is a large number of documents that are being copied.
 Existing fees in Division 011 would apply in these cases, but these cases are rare for onsite septic system program public records requests.

 Statement of Cost of Compliance